tjmer/Demo-project/README.md

 - Able to add monsters and characters to a column each.
 - Able to add and subtract their health.
 - Can remove monsters and characters from each list
-- Can look up some besic info on some weapons in dnd.
+- Can look up some besic info on weapons in dnd.
+- Get information on spells